mshirlaw/hosts/README.md

 # hosts

-Custom host files to blocked domains on pihole server
+Custom host files to add blocked domains to a pihole server.
+These will evolve over time.